 Festive Cheer at the Distillery Historic District Christmas Market

 Now an established tradition in Toronto, the Toronto Christmas Market is the epicentre for festive cheer.
-Satrting in November and running the month of December, the Victorian-era Distillery District is transformed into a traditional outdoor European Christkindlmarkt. with carolers, charming craft and gift booths, rides and plenty of hot food and drinks that create a warming Old World atmosphere like no other.
+Starting in November and running the month of December, the Victorian-era Distillery District is transformed into a traditional outdoor European Christkindlmarkt. with carollers, charming craft and gift booths, rides and plenty of hot food and drinks that create a warming Old World atmosphere like no other.
 Free admission Tuesday to Friday; $6.00 admission Friday evening, Saturday and Sunday.
 Visit the Toronto Christmas Market website for the latest information.

 After you’ve admired the 45-foot Christmas tree (!) and had your fill of mulled wine and hot chocolate, wander around the numerous indoor shops and galleries for holiday gift inspiration.
 Bergo, Distill and GOTSTYLE are all stylish places to find gifts.

 Lights, Lattes and Luxury in Bloor-Yorkville